Editor's Note: This post was originally published in March 2016 and has been updated for accuracy and comprehensiveness.

 - Another avenue to sell: Contracting specialists use schedules to do market research

-- Increased socio-economic set asides.
-Federal buyers are required to set aside a certain percentage of contracts and awards to targeted socioeconomic groups.
-Being a small business with certification (including Women Owned Small Business (WOSB), Veteran Owned Small Business (VOSB), 8a small business, and HUBZone Small Business) can increase opportunity.
+- Increased socio-economic set-asides.
+Federal buyers must set aside a certain percentage of contracts and awards to targeted socioeconomic groups.
+Being a small business with certification (including Women-Owned Small Business (WOSB), Veteran Owned Small Business (VOSB), 8a small business, and HUBZone Small Business) can increase opportunity.

 Are GSA Schedules the Right Fit for My Business?

 GSA schedules have a minimum threshold for participation.
-It is important to remember that GSA wants to award contracts to companies who can perform.
-These are only the minimum, and additional requirements and expectations are detailed in the solicitation.
+It is important to remember that GSA wants to award contracts to companies that can perform.
+These are only the minimum; additional requirements and expectations are detailed in the solicitation.

-- Two years in business, with two years financial statements
+- Two years in business, with two years of financial statements

-- Measurable past performance, provided via the Dun and Bradstreet Open Ratings system
+- Measurable past performance, provided via the Contractor Performance Assessment Reporting System (CPARS)

 - Ability to comply with key clauses of solicitation, including